ImageMagick/Usage-Markdown/color_mods/index.md

 [![\[IM Output\]](levelc_navy.png)](levelc_navy.png) [![\[IM Output\]](levelc_darkgreen.png)](levelc_darkgreen.png) [![\[IM Output\]](levelc_firebrick.png)](levelc_firebrick.png)

 This makes it easy to convert grayscale images into a gradient for any color you like.
-For example here I remap a black and white gradient to a red and white gradient, (note the ',' in the argument)...
+For example, here I remap a black and white gradient to a red and white gradient, (note the ',' in the argument)...

 ~~~
 convert cow.gif   +level-colors red,   cow_red.gif